mendix/docs/content/en/docs/appstore/use-content/modules/genai/genai-commons.md

 | --- | --- | --- |
 | `Url` | **Url** | The `Source` attribute contains the URL to the source on the internet. |

-### 4.3 Microflows {#microflows}
+### 4.3 Microflows and Java Actions {#microflows}

-Use the exposed microflows to map the required information for GenAI operations from your custom app implementation to the GenAI model and vice versa.
-Two sets of microflows are provided: one for text and files, plus a second one for embeddings and knowledge bases.
+Use the exposed microflows and Java Actions to map the required information for GenAI operations from your custom app implementation to the GenAI model and vice versa.
+Two sets of operations are provided: one for text and files, plus a second one for embeddings and knowledge bases.

 #### 4.3.1 Text & Files: Build request {#text-build-request}